tylersutherland/ChimeraRedux/README.txt

 public void setPosition(int x, int y){ ... }

 Something that simple probably wouldn't need it but for any method that isn't just an accesor right them out.

+Also make sure to commit often, you don't have to sync every commit right away but having the extra commits is nice in case a roll back is needed.